-- Extraction and refining; niobium metal and alloys;
+- Extraction and refining; materials containing niobium;

 - Fundamental metallurgy and physical metallurgy of niobium and its alloys;

-- Use of niobium in coatings to locally enhance properties such as corrosion or wear resistance;
+- Use of niobium in coatings to locally enhance properties such as corrosion or wear resistance.

-Award-winning papers are likely to have made a significant contribution to metallurgical knowledge, and the results of the research should have the potential to make a major technical, technological, commercial, environmental or other sustainability-related impact on important industrial sectors.
+Award-winning papers are likely to have made a significant contribution to scientific knowledge, and the results of the research should have the potential to make a major technical, technological, commercial, environmental or other sustainability-related impact on important industrial sectors.

 Innovative products, processes or applications may preclude publication and, in exceptional circumstances, university theses, patents and internal reports could be eligible for consideration.